 AID FOR LIFE (AFL) is a 501(c)(3) non-profit organization that serves vulnerable populations, including migrants and asylum seekers in the Americas.

-AFL’s programs seek to improve the living conditions of those at risk in low and middle income countries, provide humanitarian aid for those in transit, and assist with the resettlement process.
+AFL’s programs seek to improve the living conditions of those at risk of social vulnerability in low and middle income countries, provide humanitarian aid for those in transit, and assist with the resettlement process.

 AFL views the migration crisis from a humanitarian perspective and offers a regional response